 Kelsey's work is found in private and public collections worldwide.
-He is an emeritus member of the Cowboy Artists of America, and fellow member of the National Sculpture Society.
-He was honored with a rendezvous show at the Thomas Gilcrease Museum where he has work on permanent display, and a one man show at the 21 Club in New York.
-T.D. also has sculptures on permanent display at the Pro Rodeo Hall of Champions Museum, the C.M.
-Russell Museum, the National Museum of Wildlife Art, Owensboro Museum, St. Louis Zoo, the Thomas Gilcrease Museum, the Old Town Museum in Elk City, Oklahoma, the Briscoe Museum, the Buffalo Bill Historical Center and two museums in Spain.
+He is a member emeritus of the Cowboy Artists of America, and fellow member of the National Sculpture Society.
+He was honored with a rendezvous show at the Thomas Gilcrease Museum where he has work on permanent display, and a one-man show at the 21 Club in New York.
+T.D. has sculptures on permanent display at the Pro Rodeo Hall of Champions Museum, C.M.
+Russell Museum, National Museum of Wildlife Art, Buffalo Bill Historical Center, St. Louis Zoo, Thomas Gilcrease Museum, Briscoe Museum, Colorado Historical Society, Owensboro Museum of Art and two museums in Spain.

-T.D. received the honor of having one of his sculptures chosen by the National Sculpture Society for the "Masterworks of American Sculpture 1875-1999" show, hosted by the Fleischer Museum in Scottsdale, Arizona.
+He received the honor of having one of his sculptures chosen by National Sculpture Society for the “Masterworks of American Sculpture Show”

-Several monumental pieces have been placed including works for both private companies and public facilities such as museums and zoos.
+Several heroic sized pieces have been placed; these include works for private companies and public facilities.

 Click on the images below to view TD Kelsey's artwork available for sale at this year's show.

 Rocky Mountain High

 Whether at home or abroad animal behavior is always intriguing.

 The Museum and Museum Shop are temporarily closed to the public.
 Dismiss